NilavPatel/np-ui-data-grid-package/projects/np-ui-data-grid/README.md

     want to show button for column chooser or not. if set to true then on top of the data grid one button is avalable, where list of columns will be shown with Check boxes.
     On selecting check boxes columns will be show/hide.
+    Column drag and drop is also given inside column chooser.

 12. [title]
     give title to datagrid